 You will have to walk/ride your bike from the parking lot to the exchange area.
 Please bear this in mind when selecting how much gear to bring.
 Spectators will also have to walk the half mile to the exchange area from the parking lot.

 A “bag drop” area will be available to leave items for your runner.
 Attach a weather resistant tag showing your team number and phone number to your bag.
 There are designated places for the bags in the grassy area.
 If runners are arriving, please hand your bag to the volunteers at the Pedestrian Crossing.
 They will place it in the designated area.
 Please do not cross the path of incoming runners to place your bag.
-The bag drop is an honor system so please consider that when deciding what to leave.
+The bag drop is an honor system and not monitored so please consider that when deciding what to leave, do not leave valuables.
 Also note that the bag drop area is not sheltered.
-A weather resistant bag is a good idea.
 Please do not attempt to pass a bag to your runner at the start/finish line.

 South Pass Road is called West Main through Everson.
 Upon passing through downtown Everson, the road makes a “Y”.
 The course takes the right leg which is still called West Main.
 The main road continues to the left.
 If you cross the Nooksack River – you have missed the turn!
 West Main becomes Park Drive and continues to Riverside Park.
 It makes a sharp right turn approaching the park.
 The Timing Chip handoff is about 700 feet after this turn.
 One of your canoeists should be waiting at the side of the road (on your left) for the handoff.
 The canoeist will swipe the chip and set the finish time for the road bike.
 After passing the chip, continue down the road to get out of the way for arriving cyclists.